-If you’re anything like us, Thanksgiving is your favorite holiday.
-Not because you get to see family or stuff yourself to the gills with turkey, but because you know that’s when the National Dog Show is on TV.
+Thanksgiving is a favorite holiday for many Americans.
+Not because you get to see family or stuff yourself with turkey, but because you know that’s when the National Dog Show is on TV.

-While many people watch the show every year, most don’t know anything about the weird, wild, fantastic world of dog shows.
+While many people watch the show yearly, most don’t know anything about the weird, wild, fantastic world of dog shows.
 Luckily for you, that’s all about to change, thanks to the information on this list.